petersilva/drobo-utils/README.txt

   parted   for >= 2TB file systems, need GPT support.
            just use fdisk  for smaller stuff.

+To get a complete list, it is best to use a shell window to grep in the Debian package control file (which defines what the dependencies are for the build system):

+peter@pepino% grep Depend debian/control
+Build-Depends: debhelper (>= 5), python2.5-dev, libc6-dev, libsgutils1-dev
+Depends: ${shlibs:Depends}, ${misc:Depends}, python-qt4, libsgutils1
+peter@pepino%
+peter@pepino% grep Recommend debian/control
+Recommends: parted, gparted, kdesudo, gtksudo peter@pepino%

 INSTALLING pre-requisites.:
 On ubuntu, it would typically look like so:

-	open a shell window. they enter the following package installation commands:
+	open a shell window.
+Enter the following package installation commands:

-	% sudo aptitude install python-qt4 libsgutils1-dev libsgutils1 python-dev
+        % sudo aptitude install python-qt4 libsgutils1
+        % sudo aptitude install debhelper python2.5-dev, libc6-dev libsgutils1-dev
 	% sudo aptitude install parted kdesudo

+If you have received a pre-built binary package,then you only need the first line.
+If you want to build from source, then you need the second line.
+The third line just has useful optional tools.

 On redhat/fedora distros, it would more likely be 'yum' instead of 'aptitude' and some of the package names will change.
+A typical difference is that packages for developers have the -devel suffix on Redhat derived distributions, instead of the -dev favoured by debian derived ones.

 INSTALL: